oracle/fmw-kubernetes/docs-source/content/wcsites-domains/patch-and-upgrade/upgrade-k8s-cluster.md

  For example, you can upgrade from 1.x to 1.x+1, but not from 1.x to 1.x+2.
  To upgrade a Kubernetes version, first all the master nodes of the Kubernetes cluster must be  upgraded sequentially, followed by the sequential upgrade of each worker node.

+*  See [here](https://v1-22.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.21 to 1.22
+*  See [here](https://v1-23.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.22 to 1.23
+*  See [here](https://v1-24.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.23 to 1.24
-*  See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade.
+*  See [here](https://v1-25.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.24 to 1.25